 - Flexibility; you don’t need a physical location, and you can move anywhere without having to change your business address

-- Security; You don’t have to deal with package thieves and dangers like that; the post office will take care of security.
+- Security; You don’t have to deal with package thieves and dangers like that; the post office will take security care.

 - Convenient; You can get all your mail at once if you want to, so you can have a dedicated time to go pick up your mail and go through it.
 Some post offices even have the PO boxes in lobby locations, so you don’t even come at business hours and can pick them up 24/7.